algoravioli/MULTITOOL_HEALTHYDIET/README.md

 ## License
 MIT License

-Copyright (c) 2024 Algoravioli - Christopehr Clarke Template by Sudara Williams
+Copyright (c) 2024 Algoravioli - Christopher Clarke Template by Sudara Williams

 Permission is hereby granted, free of charge, to any person obtaining a copy